 \begin{thm}[Corollary \ref{cor-fn}] Let $G$ be a finitely generated group and let $H$ be a hyperbolically embedded subgroup of $G$.
 Then the following conditions hold. \begin{enumerate} \item[(a)] $H$ is finitely generated. \item[(b)] If $G$ is of type $F_n$ for some $n\ge 2$, then so is $H$.
 Moreover, we have $\delta ^{n-1} _H\preceq \delta ^{n-1}_G$.
 In particular, if $G$ is finitely presented, then so is $H$ and $\delta _H\preceq \delta _G$. \item[(c)] If $G$ is of type $FP_n$, then so is $H$. \end{enumerate} \end{thm}

-Many other results previously known for relatively hyperbolic groups can be reproved in the more general context of hyperbolically embedded subgroups.
+Many other results previously known for relatively hyperbolic groups can be reproved in the general context of hyperbolically embedded subgroups.
 One of the goals of this paper is to help making this process ``automatic".
-More precisely, in Section \ref{sec:GRH} we generalize some important technical lemmas about relatively hyperbolic groups to the general case of hyperbolically embedded subgroups.
-Then the proofs of many results about relatively hyperbolic groups work in the general case almost verbatim after replacing references to these technical lemmas.
+More precisely, in Section \ref{sec:GRH} we generalize some useful technical lemmas originally proved for relatively hyperbolic groups in \cite{Osi07, Osi06a} to the case of hyperbolically embedded subgroups.
+Then proofs of many results about relatively hyperbolic groups work in the general context of hyperbolically embedded subgroups almost verbatim after replacing references.
 This approach is illustrated by the proof of the group theoretic analogue of Thurston's Dehn filling theorem discussed in Section \ref{subsec:DF}.